antonio-goncalves/react-regional-data-display-test/README.md

 # React Regional Data Display

-React component based on [mapbox](https://www.mapbox.com/) used to display quantitative data of geographical regions with support for multiples data sets and dates.
+React components based on [mapbox](https://www.mapbox.com/) used to display quantitative data of geographical regions with support for multiples data sets and dates.

 # Install